 Set the brake, turn towards the curb, leave it in reverse and tie the reins with a quick release knot.

-These familiar sounding hints may work for some things, and horses, but not boats.
+These familiar-sounding hints may work for some things, and horses, but not boats.

-Enough with the rants, every boat needs four or more lines going from the boat to the float.
 I know, people make exceptions sooner or later, such as, “It was just a five minute stop over to get ice, or the water was so smooth,” that’s fine, you’re the skipper and it’s your call.

 Four or more huh?
 Let's see, one bow line, one stern line, one spring line to stop forward surges, one spring line to stop backward surges.
 More lines are needed for nasty conditions, such as big swells hitting you all night and day, passing boat wakes, high winds.
 The condition of your vessel or the docks puny cleats and deteriorating condition are all clear signs that you may need more lines.

-Learn from others or suffer the expense of learning yourself is a good piece of advice.
 I have on one occasion experienced a brand new line chafe through and part in only one night while tied to an exposed outside float.
 A new line that rubs on a smooth rounded fiberglass gel coat will lose the battle in one night if it is snapped taught constantly by your boats surging.
-Plus the gelcoat will suffer in case anyone cares.
-The answer is loose lines, shock absorbing snubbers, chafe protection padding or hoses, more lines for when the first one breaks, or park somewhere else.
-Of course for short time periods you can order your crew to stand there and hold the boat off while you buy the beer and ice.
+Plus the gel coat will suffer in case anyone cares.

 Ahoy!